microsoft/Olive/docs/source/tutorials/configure_huggingface_optimizations.md

     - Load specific tokenizer and data processor.
 Currently, we simplify the user experience only for `text-classification` task, which will be demonstrated in the following examples. *For other tasks, it is under development actively.*
 3. The task specific dataset: is hosted in [Huggingface datasets](https://huggingface.co/datasets), e.g. `glue` dataset for text classification task.
 4. Metric name: is supported by [Huggingface evaluate](https://huggingface.co/docs/evaluate/index).
 User can refer to [huggingface metrics](https://huggingface.co/metrics) for full metrics list.
-    - *Note that, as Olive does not support the generative models very well, for metrics like `seqeval`, `rouge` and other generative measurements, we do not suggest to use them in Olive for time being.*

 ## Example